jsontypedef/json-typedef-python/README.md

 [![PyPI](https://img.shields.io/pypi/v/jtd)](https://pypi.org/project/jtd)

-> This package implements JSON Typedef *validation* for JavaScript and
-> TypeScript.
-If you're trying to do JSON Typedef *code generation*, see
-> ["Generating TypeScript from JSON Typedef Schemas"][jtd-py-codegen] in the
-> JSON Typedef docs.

 `jtd` is a Python implementation of [JSON Type Definition][jtd], a schema language for JSON. `jtd` primarily gives you two things: